dgryski/go-perfbook/performance.md

 is faster than the O(n) algorithm for all inputs that you're ever likely to deal with.

+This also goes the other way: For example, choosing to use a more complicated data structure to give you O(n) scaling instead of O(n^2), even though the benchmarks for small inputs got slower.
+This also applies to most lock-free data structures.
+They're generally slower in the single-threaded case but more scalable when many threads are using it.

 The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the effectively random access of chasing a pointer.
 Still, it's best to begin